Skip to content

 What are the best kosher hotels in Jerusalem?

 The best kosher hotel in Jerusalem depends on your family's hechsher standard, but across all 23 full-service kosher properties, these are the ones we book and why.
 For Badatz Eida HaChareidis: Haneviim Boutique, a boutique hotel with on-site shul and mikveh, walkable to the Old City.
 For Badatz Agudat Yisrael: Prima Palace, a full-service hotel near Geulah with on-site shul, mikveh, and daily Daf Yomi.
 For Mehadrin (HaRav Efrati): Yirmiyahu 33, a new luxury hotel in Romema with a Mashgiach Temidi, pool, and spa.
 For best value: Jerusalem Gate, a 298-room glatt-kosher hotel under Badatz Mehadrin Rabbanut Yerushalayim with OU supervision.
-There is no single "best" kosher hotel — there's the best one for the standard your family keeps, and the right question to ask first is which hechsher you need.
+There is no single "best" kosher hotel — there's the best one for the standard your family keeps, and the right question to ask first is which hechsher you need; if your family keeps to a mehadrin standard, our roundup of the mehadrin hotels in Jerusalem narrows the field to that tier.
+If the deciding factor is the meat standard, see glatt kosher hotels in Jerusalem; for a named Badatz authority, see Badatz hotels in Jerusalem.
+If the deciding factor is the walk to the Kotel instead, see which kosher hotels are closest to the Kotel, ranked by walking time.
+For budget discipline without cutting kashrus corners, see cheap kosher hotels in Jerusalem.

 The JRM four